JUkhan/reactive-zaitun/README.md

 Click on the `+` button: oops! `Last incremented at:...` not showing

-Click on the `-` button: oops! `Last decremented at:...` not showing - `could you think the reasoning behind of this!!`
+Click on the `-` button: oops! `Last decremented at:...` not showing - `could you think what is the reasoning behind this!!`

 Yes of course we need to set the the second params of the `dispathch` function as `true`.
-So that these actions(`INCREMENT`,`DECREMENT`) should be broad cast
+So that these actions(`INCREMENT`,`DECREMENT`) should be exposed to work with effects

 ```javascript
 function view({ model, dispatch }) {